sapieneptus/syrenparken-2/README.md

 He enjoys treats but isn't great with crunchy/large treats.
 He will on occassion vomit after consuming too quickly (true of both treats, food, and water).

+Bowser can develop anxiety if ignored for too long.
+In severe cases, he'll start to chew on anything nearby: walls, furniture, even electrical cables (he's chewed through a few live cables).
+Ideal t

 ### Special Needs

 As an English bulldog, Bowser has a lot of wrinkles and needs more cleaning.
 You can use a wet wipe to clean between his wrinkles and toes.
 He is prone to licking his paws to the point of redness and should be scolded when you catch him doing this (you can snap your fingers or clap to discourage him).
+Note that his paws are very sensitive when they get tender and he may snap at you if you apply any pressure to a tender spot - best to avoid him licking in the first place.
+We have an oil to help discourage him.

 His ears (particularly his left) tends to get waxy and can use cleaning via cutip ("vatpinde" in danish) once every few days.
+He also has a wart growing on his face - we're giving it some time to subside, but in the meanwhile it can benefit from cleaning (via wet wipe or shower).

 He dislikes showers but will tolerate them and needs them ideally 2x/week.